Dry Needling

 Conditions that benefit:

-• Dry needling is a technique used by physical therapists that involves inserting a thin, sterile needle into tight, knotted muscles to release tension and reduce pain.
+Dry needling involves inserting a thin, sterile needle into tight, knotted muscles to release tension and reduce pain.
 By stimulating these trigger points, it improves blood flow and supports the body's natural healing process.
-When combined with a personalized physical therapy program, dry needling can be an effective solution for chronic pain, muscle tightness, and sports injuries.
+When combined with a personalized physical therapy program, dry needling can be an effective solution for chronic pain.

-• Dry needling helps with shoulder impingement by targeting tight trigger points in the rotator cuff muscles, such as the supraspinatus and trapezius, using thin needles to release muscle tension and reduce compression within the subacromial space.
+Targeting tight trigger points in the rotator cuff muscles, such as the supraspinatus and trapezius, to release muscle tension and reduce compression within the subacromial space.
 This release improves shoulder mobility, decreases pain, and enhances blood flow to the area, making it a valuable complement to strengthening and manual therapy in a comprehensive rehab program.